 Legislation to renew the government's terrorism risk insurance program, which expires at year's end, is eagerly sought by the construction, real estate and hospitality businesses.
-But negotiations between the chairman of the House Financial Services Committee, GOP Rep. Jeb Hensarling of Texas, and Senate Democrats, including Charles Schumer of New York, appear to have stalled.
+But negotiations between the chairman of the House Financial Service Committee, GOP Rep. Jeb Hensarling of Texas, and Senate Democrats, including Charles Schumer of New York, appear to have stalled.
 The program serves as a backstop in the event of a terrorist act that causes more than $100 million in losses.

-The annual defense authorization bill has passed every year for more than five decades, and the chairmen of the House and Senate Armed Services committees are eager to avoid breaking the streak.
+The annual defense authorization bill has passed every year for more than five decades and the chairmen of the House and Senate Armed Services committees are eager to avoid breaking the streak.
 Rep. Howard "Buck" McKeon, R-Calif., and Sen. Carl Levin, D-Mich., are both retiring after long tenures in Congress.
 Negotiators remain at odds over the Pentagon's cost-saving proposals to trim military benefits.

-Facing diminished budgets, three defense secretaries — Robert Gates, Leon Panetta and Chuck Hagel — have said the cost of personnel benefits have become unsustainable and threaten the Pentagon's ability to prepare the military for fighting a war.
+Facing diminished budgets, three defense secretaries — Robert Gates, Leon Panetta and Chuck Hagel — have insisted that the cost of personnel benefits have become unsustainable and threaten the Pentagon's ability to prepare the military for fighting a war.
 Military pay and benefits account for the largest share of the budget, $167.2 billion out of $495.6 billion.

-The Defense Department has proposed a slight increase in pharmacy copayments and a gradual reduction in the basic allowance for housing, from 100 percent for off-base housing costs to 94 percent.
+The Defense Department has proposed a slight increase in pharmacy co-payments and a gradual reduction in the basic allowance for housing, from 100 percent for off-base housing costs to 94 percent.

 The Senate Armed Services Committee endorsed the cuts, but the House committee rejected them.